adamrfox/rbk_nas_job_report/README.md

 -t | --token= : Specify an API token instead of credentials rubrik : Name or IP of a Rubrik node
 </PRE>

+The script is written in Python.
+It should work with either Python 2 or 3.
+It does require the Rubrik SDK library which can be pip'ed in with the name 'rubrik_cdm'.
+The rest of the libraries should be standard.